Our vision is to sustainably intensify smallholder livestock systems in order to improve the nutrition, health, livelihoods and incomes of the poor.

-Animal-source foods (ASF) are commonly lacking in the diets of the poor and vulnerable in developing countries, particularly children and women who need them most.
-Due to their high content of quality protein and bioavailable micronutrients, increased consumption of ASF can improve the nutritional status as well as the growth, psychomotor functions, cognitive development, and health of children, especially infants under the age of two.
+Animal-source foods are commonly lacking in the diets of the poor and vulnerable in developing countries, particularly children and women who need them most.
+Due to their high content of quality protein and bioavailable micronutrients, increased consumption of animal-source foods can improve the nutritional status as well as the growth, psychomotor functions, cognitive development, and health of children--especially infants under the age of two.

-Important causes of low ASF consumption include low productivity and profitability of smallholder livestock systems, resulting from, among others, low quality and availability of feeds, poor genetics, limited culling rates, high disease incidence (including food-borne and zoonotic diseases), and limited market access or engagement.
-By generating new and adapting existing innovations, our research for development and capacity building activities will help spur sustainable intensification of livestock systems which will improve household nutrition, food security, and incomes in addition to the competitiveness of smallholder livestock systems.
+Important causes of low animal-source food consumption include low productivity and profitability of smallholder livestock systems, resulting from low quality and availability of feeds, poor genetics, limited culling rates, high disease incidence (including food-borne and zoonotic diseases), and limited market access or engagement, among others.
+By generating new innovations and adapting existing ones, our research-for-development and capacity-building activities will help spur sustainable intensification of livestock systems, which will improve household nutrition, food security, and incomes, in addition to the competitiveness of smallholder livestock systems.

 Feed the Future Innovation Lab for Livestock Systems

 This website is made possible by the generous support of the American people through the United States Agency for International Development (USAID) and it Feed the Future Innovation Lab for Livestock Systems managed by the University of Florida and the International Livestock Research Institute.
 The contents are the responsibility of the Feed the Future Innovation Lab for Livestock systems and do not necessarily reflect the views of USAID or the United States Government.